 Also known as allergic or contact dermatitis, skin allergies cause inflammation of the skin.
 Triggers include fleabites, food intolerances, and environmental allergens, such as pollen, dust and mold.
 Symptoms include:

-- Itchy skin, especially at the base of the tail
+- Itchy skin, especially at the base of the tail (for a dog itchy skin is fairly obvious because they’ll scratch excessively)

 - Red, inflamed or scabbed skin